laravel/docs/billing.md

 <a name="billing-portal"></a>
 ### Billing Portal

-Stripe offers [an easy way to set up a billing portal](https://stripe.com/docs/billing/subscriptions/customer-portal) so your customer can manage their subscription, payment methods and view their billing history.
-To implement this in your app you can redirect them to this portal from a controller method:
+Stripe offers [an easy way to set up a billing portal](https://stripe.com/docs/billing/subscriptions/customer-portal) so your customer can manage their subscription, payment methods, and view their billing history.
+You can redirect your users to the billing portal using the `redirectToBillingPortal` method from a controller or route:

     use Illuminate\Http\Request;